 Your doctor can usually diagnose PWS with a blood test called methylation analysis.
 This shows if there's a problem with the gene that can cause PWS.

 - Older kids and teens: Set clear limits on how and when your child eats to avoid too much weight gain.
-A low-calorie, balanced diet and lots of exercise can help him stay at a healthy weight.
+A low-calorie, balanced diet and lots of exercise can help them stay at a healthy weight.
 Some kids with PWS may need to take extra vitamin D or calcium.

 If your child tries to grab and hide food, you might lock cabinets, the pantry, or the refrigerator.